-IV.D.1.3.3 The provider safeguards customer data when employees leave the organization.
+IV.D.1.3.2 The provider safeguards customer data when employees leave the organization.

 Because customer data is private and can be exploited, providers should limit who has access to such data.
 A first step is to limit access to data among current employees - likely each employee needs to see only a subset of the total data collected on a customer in order to perform his or her job.
-Often, providers restrict access to data through use of passwords and/or authentication codes, Providers should also keep records of the names of employees who request and/or are granted permission to view customer data outside of normal conditions (e.g., after working hours), and immediately rescind access to data when people cease to be employees.
+Often, providers restrict access to data through use of passwords and/or authentication codes.
+Providers should also immediately rescind access to data when people cease to be employees.